berkeleymt/berkeley.mt/content/news/2025-03-23_bmmt-2025-logistics-update.md

 ## Rosters, Waivers, Refunds of Unused Seats

-If you have more than one seat purchased, you have received an email from us with this announcement's text.

 Each seat signifies a spot for one student at BmMT.
 Note that having purchased seats alone does not constitute a completed registration; you must also invite students and assign students to teams on ContestDojo. **Only students that have been assigned a team will be able to participate.** Additionally, all students must complete a waiver and photo release form through ContestDojo.

 If you are unfamiliar with ContestDojo, please read our [ContestDojo Guide].